ayushmangarg2003/ayushmangarg2003/README.md

 # Hey there! 👋
-Hi, I'm Ayushman Garg a Full Stack Developer.
+My name is Ayushman Garg and I am a Programmer.

 ## About Me 💫:
 - 🌱 I started my programming journey with Python and later explored Web Development and React Native.